-What’s interesting about ICT overtaking aviation for carbon output is that CO2 emissions have not significantly risen past the 2 percent mark, despite huge growth in ICT.
+What’s interesting about ICT overtaking aviation for carbon output is that CO2 emissions have not significantly risen past the 2 percent mark, despite the huge growth in ICT.
 The reason for this is there have been a lot of efficiency gains that have soaked up the increases, with one big factor that might surprise you.
-You know those town-sized data centres that the hyperscale cloud providers are building?
+You know those town-sized data centers that the hyperscale cloud providers are building?
 It turns out that they aren’t as bad for the planet as you think.

 The generation game

 One of the reasons they are not as bad as you think is down to economy of scale.
 Each of “The Big Three” hyperscale cloud vendors makes a different claim, but you’re looking in the region of 3.75:1 up to 6:1 efficiency over a typical on-premises DC.
 That saves a lot of power.